IDMNYU/audiolab/docs/synths.md

 <img src = "./img/TTSH_1_4.png" height="750px" title="VCO 3" alt="VCO 3">

-VCO3 is the ARP synthesizer's third oscillator, intermediate in complexity between VCO 1 and VCO 2.
+VCO3 is the TTSH synthesizer's third oscillator, intermediate in complexity between VCO 1 and VCO 2.
 As with VCO 2, there are sliders for a base frequency, fine tune, and pulse width.
 The 'AUDIO / LF' switch toggles KBD CV input control of the oscillator and switches between LFO and audible frequency mode.
 The oscillator has output jacks for a sawtooth and a pulse/pwm wave output.
 The mixer section at the bottom allows for frequency modulation of the oscilator.
 - *Default input* - as with VCO 1 and VCO 2, the 'AUDIO / LF' switch allows you to control the oscillator's frequency directly from the KBD CV input (or any CV source plugged into the left-most 'FM control' jack).
 The mixer section lets you bring in three FM sources; by default, these are the output of the noise generator, the ADSR envelope generator, and the sine wave output of VCO 2.
 - *Default output* - the sawtooth wave output of VCO 3 is wired by default into the input of the VCF.